 After the CV shortlisting phase, you will receive an interview call within 2 to 3 weeks.
 I sincerely hope you get it.
-However, if you do not get a call, please drop a mail to the respective PI of the project to enquire the status of the interview and ask whether there will be any future project position openings in the future.
+However, if you do not get a call, please drop a mail to the respective PI of the project to enquire about the status of the interview and ask whether there will be any future project position openings in the future.
 You may or may not get a reply but there is no harm in trying.

 Joining as a Project Fellow

-In the upcoming blog posts, I will cover other important aspects such as whether MS research is the right choice for you, what is better direct PhD or MS and many more.
+In the upcoming blog posts, I will cover other important aspects such as whether MS research is the right choice for you, what is better direct Ph.D. or MS, and many more.
 But, in the meantime, please go through these amazing resources that are out there.

-- Andrej Karpathy’s blog “A Survival Guide to a PhD”: A world-renowned researcher with very rich and moving content.
-His articles had a great influence over my own journey as a budding researcher 😛
+- Andrej Karpathy’s blog “A Survival Guide to a Ph.D.”: A world-renowned researcher with very rich and moving content.
+His articles had a great influence on my own journey as a budding researcher 😛

 - Google’s Jeff Dean recommended this interesting article “So You Want to Be a Research Scientist”: This piece highlights the differences between an engineer and a researcher.